kmahmassani/SOA-Assignment/Assignment.md

 * **Flexibility and Scalability**

   Because each service can use it's own tech stack, it can choose the best one for it's specific needs, and due to the fact that each service is decoupled from the rest, new services can be added to the system or existing ones scaled with relative ease.
-This also allows experimentation, as a microservice written in one language can easily be replaced by another rewritten in a different language as compared to rewriting a whole monolithic application.
+This also allows experimentation, as a micro-service written in one language can easily be replaced by another rewritten in a different language as compared to rewriting a whole monolithic application.

 There is a price to pay however, that must be managed:

 * **Cost of entry**

-  Because the microservices become a distributed system, the code inherit some complexities.
+  Because the micro-services become a distributed system, the code inherit some complexities.
 Remote calls are slower than in-process ones, and have to be managed using asynchronous for example.
-Remote calls can also fail at anytime, so you have to design for failure.
-Generally speaking, your developers have to have reached a certain level of skill and maturity before they should attempt to build a microservices system.
+Remote calls can also fail at any time, so you have to design for failure.
+Generally speaking, your developers have to have reached a certain level of skill and maturity before they should attempt to build a micro-services system.

 <figure class="image">
   <img src="premium.png" alt="include.description">